 Bank of America has been hit with a hazard insurance lawsuit claiming that the bank abused its authority when it forced placed hazard coverage on its borrowers.
 Allegedly, Bank of America is forcing borrowers to pay for forced placed hazard insurance even when their loan documents do not require it.
 Furthermore, it has been alleged that Bank of America’s subsidiary is receiving a commission for these forced placed policies and even issuing backdated or retroactive insurance for periods of time which have already passed.

 If you had a costly or otherwise excessive hazard insurance policy forced placed by Bank of America or any other lender, you may be able to file a claim seeking compensation for damages.
-To learn more about your eligibility to file a claim against your bank, complete our free case review form for a no cost, no obligation consultation.

 Bank of America Forced Placed Hazard Insurance Lawsuit